 When planning a Dolomites hiking trip, it’s important to understand the enormity of this Italian Alps mountain range.
 The Dolomites are composed of 26 sub-ranges and stretch across three Italian regions: Veneto, Trentino Alto-Adige (Trentino – Südtirol), and Friuli Venezia Giulia.

-At the very minimum, you need five to seven days to hike in the Dolomites.
+At the very minimum, you need five to seven days to hike in this vast region.
 The more time you have, the better.
-We’ve visited the Dolomites eight times and we never run out of things to do, or trails to hike.

 Dolomites Hiking Map